Jill Duggar Wears Pants As Derick Dillard Massages Feet, Gives ‘TMI’ On Baby After ‘Counting On’ Elimination

 This month, Derick confirmed by replying to a fan’s tweet that he and his family will no longer be a part of the reality TV show.

-After posting pictures of Derick eating uncooked cookie dough, jumping for joy at a wedding and making out with her under a mistletoe, Jill Duggar shared a picture of him massaging her feet as she lies in bed wearing pants.
+After posting pictures of Derick eating uncooked cookie dough, jumping for joy at a wedding, and making out with her under a mistletoe, Jill Duggar shared a picture of him massaging her feet as she lies in bed wearing pants.

 On top of revealing the fact that Jill wore pants, this photo also showed that he got a new haircut.